thechrisroberts/multi-slider/readme.txt

 2. There are various options available for defining a slider, including multiple transitions.

 == Changelog ==

+= 1.3.1 =
+* Fixed a bug causing text sliders to display text twice.

 = 1.3.0 =
 * Slider content gets displayed with the slider, allowing overlay text, descriptive content, etc.